 The documentary will be done by interviews with architects, city planners and people in control at the local government while on the other hand the people who create the urban bike culture; the cyclist in these cities.
 For example David Trimble who organizes the Red Hook Crit, a bike race in a post industrial landscape in Brooklyn, New York, will be part of this documentary.
 On our website you can read a longer and more detailed description of the project.

 The St. Petersburg Pier, a long-adored and long-outdated West Florida cultural attraction, has unveiled the semi-finalists in its international redesign competition.
 Of the twenty-three qualified inquiries received, nine were chosen to move forward in the contest.
 The competition attracted big names in the architecture world; BIG, West 8 Urban Design, James Corner Field Operations, and HOK Architects were among the participants.

-More about the book after the break.
+More on the St. Petersburg Pier after the break.